HEnquist/audioadapter-rs/README.md

 an application or library becomes independant of the data layout.

 ## Compatibility with the [audio] crate
-In addition to the provided wrappers, the [Indirect], [IndirectMut], [Direct] and [DirectMut] traits are implemented for buffers implementing the [audio_core::Buf], [audio_core::BufMut] and [audio_core::ExactSizeBuf] traits from the [audio] crate.
+In addition to the provided wrappers, the [Adapter], [AdapterMut], [Direct] and [DirectMut] traits are implemented for buffers implementing the [audio_core::Buf], [audio_core::BufMut] and [audio_core::ExactSizeBuf] traits from the [audio] crate.
 This is enabled via the `audio` Cargo feature, which is enabled by default.

-Example: Create a buffer and access it using [Indirect] methods.
+Example: Create a buffer and access it using [Adapter] methods.
 ```
-use audioadapter::Indirect;
+use audioadapter::Adapter;
 use audio;

 let buf: audio::buf::Interleaved<i32> = audio::buf::Interleaved::with_topology(2, 4);